vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 ### Additional Components

-Most Mastodon deployments leverage one or more additional components to provide additional functionality Some of them include:
+Most Mastodon deployments leverage one or more additional components to provide additional functionality.

+Some of them include:

 - Elastic Search